 Your plan premium is due in our office by the last day of the month preceding the month of coverage.
-If we have not received your premium payment by the last day of the month preceding the month of coverage (or the 5th of the coverage month if your payment is deducted from your bank account), we will send you a notice telling you that your plan membership will end if we do not receive your premium payment within 90 days.
-If you are required to pay a Part D late enrollment penalty, you must pay the penalty to keep your prescription drug coverage.
+If we have not received your premium payment by the last day of the month preceding the month of coverage (or the 5th of the coverage month if your payment is deducted from your bank account), we will send you a notice telling you the amount you owe.
+We have the right to pursue collections of any premiums you owe.
+If we don't receive your premium payment within 60 days and you are enrolled in an optional supplemental benefits package, we may terminate those benefits and you will not be able to sign up for the benefits again until October 15 for coverage to become effective January 1.